 biography

-Born in Pasadena, California, on October 9, 1921, George Nader began his film career in 1950, after earning his B.A. in theater arts.
-Nader's handsome visage was his ticket to a Universal Studios contract by the mid 1950s, where he made a number of films.
+George Nader Born in Pasadena, California, on October 19, 1921, actor George Nader graduated from Occidental College with a B.A. in theater arts before joining the Navy during World War II.
+Upon returning home after the war, Nader acted in stage plays in southern California.
+By 1950, he started getting small, uncredited roles in films and also acted in early television.
+His handsome visage was his ticket to a Universal-International contract by the mid 1950s, where he made a number of films.
 However, his first starring role came in the form of the independent 1953 flick Robot Monster, a 3-D feature directed by Phil Tucker.
 Robot Monster features George Barrows as the monster, wearing a monkey suit with a diving bell.
 Tucker's opus was produced for $16,000 (fantastically cheap even in 1953) and was shot entirely outdoors in four days in Bronson Canyon, east of Los Angeles.
 Although heralded as one of the worst films of all time, it was the first science fiction film released with stereophonic sound.
 During its initial run, Robot Monster made more than $1 million, mostly due to the novelty of the 3-D process.

 George Nader was a frequent subject of beefcake photographers in the 1950s.
-At 6'1" and 180 lbs., Nader stayed in shape by lifting weights and swimming.
-You'll find more photos like these in the George Nader Gallery
+At 6'1" and 180 lbs., Nader stayed in shape by lifting weights and swimming

 the films of george nader